 - Most significant landmark – Wichita City Hall

 - Best park – O.J.
 Watson Park

-- Best free activity – Keeper of the Plains
+- Free activity – Keeper of the Plains

-- Best activity for kids – Museum of World Treasures
+- Activity for kids – Museum of World Treasures

 - Best food – Scotch & Sirloin

 - Best nightlife – Old Town Theater Grill

 - Place to stay – Hotel at Oldtown